chauff/cse1500-web-transcripts/_practicals/assignment-rubric.md

 - The splash and game screen have a consistent design.
 - Templating (EJS) has been used.
 - The game forbids players to make at least some invalid moves.
+- Beyond CSS, the required components are implemented with the languages/frameworks (i.e. JavaScript and Node.js) introduced in the course.